c2FmZQ/c2FmZQ/README.md

 The server is the central repository where all the encrypted data can be stored.
 It has no access to the plaintext data.

-The command-line client is used to import, export, and organize files.
+The command-line client is used to import, export, organize, and share files.

 They use an API that's compatible with the Stingle Photos app (https://github.com/stingle/stingle-photos-android) published by [stingle.org](https://stingle.org).